Mill Valley history ride

 That’s Charlie not a BOB

-Charlie’s Ritchey was hand built by Tom for NAHBS and Charlie built it with all the goodies.
+Charlie’s Ritchey was hand built by Tom for NAHBS and Charlie had it built up with all the goodies.

 Mill Valley skate park gangs